Health Literacy Project Manager

 - Increase awareness among professionals and the public on health literacy through the preparation and delivery of presentations to groups and conferences

-- Assist Fund Development Manager in identifying grant opportunities and provide input on grant activities and application development
+- Assist Development Director in identifying grant opportunities and provide input on grant activities and application development

-- Assist in providing evaluation of division fee-for-service and grant-based activities
+- Assist in providing evaluation of the Health Literacy Division’s fee-for-service and grant-based activities

 - Provide health literacy information and support to Wisconsin Literacy member agencies